Leadership: Leadership emergence

-Leadership emergence is the idea that people born with specific characteristics become leaders, and those without these characteristics do not become leaders.
+The field of leadership emergence addresses the idea that people born with specific characteristics may become leaders, and that those without these characteristics do not become leaders.

 Many personality characteristics are reliably associated with leadership emergence.
-The list includes, but is not limited to: assertiveness, authenticity, Big Five personality factors, birth order, character strengths, dominance, emotional intelligence, gender identity, intelligence, narcissism, self-efficacy for leadership, self-monitoring, and social motivation.
+The list includes, but is not limited to: assertiveness, authenticity, Big-Five personality factors, birth order, character strengths, dominance, emotional intelligence, gender identity, intelligence, narcissism, self-efficacy for leadership, self-monitoring, and social motivation.

-Other areas of study in relation to how and why leaders emerge include narcissistic traits, absentee leaders, and participation.
-Today's sophisticated research methods look at personality characteristics in combination to determine patterns of leadership emergence.
+Other research in relation to how and why leaders emerge examines factors such as narcissistic traits, absentee leaders, or participation.
+Modern sophisticated research-methods look at personality characteristics in combination to determine patterns of leadership emergence.

-Leaders like Mahatma Gandhi, Abraham Lincoln, and Nelson Mandela share traits that an average person does not.
+Recognized leaders like Mahatma Gandhi, Abraham Lincoln, and Nelson Mandela exhibit traits in common that an average person does not.
 Research indicates that up to 30% of leader emergence has a genetic basis.
-No research has found a "leadership gene"; instead we inherit certain traits that might influence our decision to seek leadership.
-Anecdotal and empirical evidence support a stable relationship between specific traits and leadership behavior.
-Using a large international sample researchers found three factors that motivate leaders: affective identity (enjoyment of leading), non-calculative (leading earns reinforcement), and social-normative (sense of obligation).
+No research has found a "leadership gene"; instead potential leaders inherit certain traits that might influence their paths to leadership.
+Anecdotal and empirical evidence supports a stable relationship between specific traits and leadership behavior.
+Using a large international sample, researchers found three factors that motivate leaders: affective identity (enjoyment of leading), non-calculative (leading earns reinforcement), and social-normative (sense of obligation).
 Recent scholarship emphasizes the importance of strong theoretical foundations in leadership studies, advocating for clearer links between formal theory and empirical research to enhance both scientific rigor and practical relevance.

 Assertiveness

-The relationship between assertiveness and leadership emergence is curvilinear: individuals who are either low in assertiveness or very high in assertiveness are less likely to be identified as leaders.
+The relationship between assertiveness and leadership emergence is curvilinear: leaders who are either low in assertiveness or very high in assertiveness are less likely to be identified as effective leaders.

 Authenticity

-Individuals who are more aware of their personality qualities, including their values and beliefs, and are less biased when processing self-relevant information, are more likely to be accepted as leaders.
+Individuals who are more aware of their personality qualities, including their values and beliefs, and who are less biased when processing self-relevant information, are more likely to be accepted as leaders.